 Toothpaste advertisements often show a long strip of toothpaste on a toothbrush.
 However, children, particularly young children, simply don’t need this much product.
 The American Dental Association recommends that children under the age of three brush their teeth morning and night with a “smear” of fluoride toothpaste.
 The amount used should be no larger than a grain of rice.
 Children over the age of three should use a pea-sized portion of toothpaste.

 How Often Should My Child See the Dentist?

 Take your child to the dentist after his or her first tooth erupts, or when he or she turns one, whichever comes first.
 Early exams allow your dentist to monitor your child’s developing teeth, mouth, and jaw while also helping your child become comfortable with going to the dentist.
-It is recommended that children visit their dentist every six months for an exam and cleaning.
+Children should also visit their dentist every six months for an exam and cleaning.
 However, everyone is different, and your dentist may advise you to adopt a different schedule.

-Our friendly dental staff can help motivate your kids in their brushing and flossing and can let you know if your child will need specific dentistry services, such as braces in the future.
+Gentle Dental’s friendly dental staff can help motivate your kids in their brushing and flossing and can let you know if your child will need specific dentistry services, such as sealants, fluoride treatments and braces in the future.